 Telling this story through our documentary film is of utmost importance, not only to inform people about the delicate state of pollinators and the environment, but also as a call to action to help save monarchs and other pollinators.
 How we engage with our communities to do their part to fight climate change and build a more sustainable world is integral to the survival of the human species.
 Our project provides an opportunity to raise awareness of pollinators and their significance to biodiversity and food security.
 The Monarch Ultra team hopes to see the monarch butterfly become a symbol of resiliency, strength and inspiration that motivates people into conservation action.
 We also hope that our ultra marathon is just the beginning of a larger movement to help protect pollinator species worldwide.

 WAYS TO SUPPORT MONARCH CONSERVATION: 1.
-Visit our Global Partners page to learn more about and support organizations working towards monarch conservation.
+Visit our GoFundMe Page page to learn more about supporting the Cerro Pelon Monarch Butterfly Sanctuary.
 2. Create and preserve pollinator habitat, including planting milkweed and other nectar-rich plants.
 For more information, visit the Monarch Joint Venture's website.
 3. Join Journey North citizen scientists as they track monarch butterfly migrations each fall & spring as monarch butterflies migrate to & from Mexico.
 4. Host Monarch Festivals and community screenings of monarch documentaries.
 5. Use nature-friendly products and avoid pesticides.
 For more information, visit Pollinator Partnership's website.
-6. Spread the word that milkweed is a beneficial and host plant for the monarch butterfly.
+6. Spread the word that milkweed is a beneficial, host plant for the monarch butterfly.
 7. Support communities that protect monarch overwintering sanctuaries, such as the Cerro Pelon Monarch Butterfly Sanctuary in Macheros, Mexico.
-8. Host Mini-Monarch Ultras at your schools, and get youth engaged in environmental and climate action.
+8. Host a Mini-Monarch Ultra at your school, and get youth engaged in environmental and climate action.